silverstripeltd/silverstripe-forager-bifrost/README.md

 ### File attachments for content extraction

-The Silverstripe Search Service supports content extraction for PDF and Docx files.
-These can be attached to your Document using an `_attachment` field of type `binary`.
+Silverstripe Search supports content extraction for many different file types.
+These can be attached to your Documents using an `_attachment` field of type `binary`.

 This field needs to contain a base 64 encoded string of binary for the file you wish to process.